 Living organizations, societies, clubs and similarly organized groups are responsible for compliance with University regulations.
-Upon satisfactory proof that the group encouraged, or did not take satisfactory steps, or make a reasonable attempt, as a group, to prevent violations of University regulations, that group may be subject to permanent or temporary suspension, loss of recognition or charter, social probation, or other action.
+Upon satisfactory proof that a group encouraged, or did not take satisfactory steps to prevent violations of University regulations, that group may be subject to permanent or temporary suspension, loss of recognition or charter, social probation, or other action.